Volga

 let mut app = App::new();

-// Example of simple GET request handler
+// Example of a simple GET request handler

 app.map_get("/hello", || async {